 Though I feel Skyward Sword is an above-average game overall, there’s no getting around that in 2011 it was, by a significant margin, the worst 3D console installment.
 While many people complain about Fi as a sidekick, I feel her worst tendencies are more indicative of the game’s terrible design choices.
 This is a rather difficult quest, yet the developers insist on holding your hand all the while, telling you exactly where you need to go, discouraging exploration, and even outright spoiling a puzzle solution at one point.
 Then there’s the fact that Skyward Sword saw fit to introduce the worst villain in a Nintendo game since Porky from Earthbound: Ghirahim.
 He’s an interesting character in that he has the exact opposite problem as Fi.
 While Fi is tolerable when the narrative actually lets her be a character, I honestly admire Ghirahim’s role in gameplay.
 As the game’s first boss, he will completely destroy you if you haven’t adjusted to the control scheme.
 It’s when he opens his mouth or does anything that the goodwill vanishes instantly.
 Memetic villains may be popular to quote, but they rarely have much depth to them outside of their wacky antics, and Ghirahim is no exception.

 These damning aspects are a real shame because when Skyward Sword is good, it’s incredible.
-The motion controls are well-implemented and the dungeon designs are some of the most creative the series has to offer.
-Not only that, but the Timeshift Stones littering the Lanayru Desert are such a creative idea, it’s almost a shame nobody decided to make an entire game out of them.
+The motion controls are well-implemented and the dungeon designs are brimming with creativity.
+Not only that, but the Timeshift Stones littering the Lanayru Desert are such an inventive idea, it’s almost a shame nobody decided to make an entire game out of them.
 Paradoxically, it is in my praise of Skyward Sword that its Achilles’ heel is uncovered: when it isn’t good, it’s actively bad.
 To be fair, even the best games have portions that aren’t good.
 However, there’s a big difference between being passively not good and actively bad.
 With Skyward Sword, you have to be willing to put up with a lot in order to appreciate what it does well.
 At its best, it can claim to be better than the Oracle duology and even some of the installments I placed on higher tiers.
 However, because its missteps are clearly not isolated incidents, this is where it ends up on the list.

 9. The Legend of Zelda: The Minish Cap